The Liberal Arts Program in Economics and History

 Many young people and their parents, surveying the landscape of U.S. higher education today, are dissatisfied by even the top tier of U.S. colleges and universities.
 A few are ready to do something about it.

 A better alternative: study economics and history with one of today’s leading thinkers in the Classical economic tradition, in the original method of higher education in the West–a small group of students led by a single mentor, committed to excellence together.

-The Vega Institute of Political Economy offers a four-year, full-time residential undergraduate-level Liberal Arts Program in Political Economy and History, for Fall 2017.
-The program embraces the best traditions of American liberal arts education, and serves as a strong foundation for careers in business, finance, law and government.
+The Vega Institute of Political Economy offers a four-year, full-time residential undergraduate-level Liberal Arts Program in Economics and History.
+The program embraces the best traditions of American higher education, and leads naturally to careers in business, finance, law and government.

 The program is led by Nathan Lewis, one of the leading thinkers in the Classical economics tradition today.
 He is the author of three books on economics, plus hundreds of short-form items and columns (available at Newworldeconomics.com).
 He has fifteen years of experience in the asset-management industry, as a macro analyst for institutional investors and as a money manager.
 He has participated in major television documentaries on economic topics in China, Russia and South Korea; has been a speaker at events hosted by the Cato Institute, Heritage Foundation, American Principles Project, and other organizations; has testified in U.S. Congress on economic topics; has helped craft bills for U.S. Congresspeople; and has served as an advisor to foreign governments.
 He graduated from Dartmouth College.